 They hold a B.A. in Urban Studies, specializing in Anthropology with a strong focus in Architecture, from Columbia University.
 Their undergraduate thesis focused on spatial contestation between residential and non-residential members of communities, specifically examining use of Greenwich Village public space by queer and transgender youth of color and the ways gay-identified spaces in the neighborhood often exclude the most vulnerable of queer-identified people.

 They are also an alumnus of the Columbia Center for Oral History Research’s Narrating Population Health: Oral History, Disparity, and Social Change, and have participated in urban systems research, ethnographic filmmaking, and inclusive and affirming community building.
 Most recently, they conducted rigorous oral history interviews with author Carl C. Anthony in order to complete The Earth, the City, and the Hidden Narrative of Race (2017), for New Village Press.

 Jourdan takes special interest in studying unintended and non-explicit relationships between rigidly designed systems and dynamic human uses.
-He has been exploring the ways that groups and individuals subvert authoritative intentions, and infuse seemingly immutable structures with new meaning.
-He seeks to prioritize the participation of those most thoroughly dependent on the publicness of public space and, above all, believes in the power of a good question.
+They have been exploring the ways that groups and individuals subvert authoritative intentions, and infuse seemingly immutable structures with new meaning.
+They seek to prioritize the participation of those most thoroughly dependent on the publicness of public space and, above all, believes in the power of a good question.